Michelle Lee (plastic surgeon): Career

 Lee started her career in 2009, when she became a plastic surgery resident working at Case Western Reserve University.
-After six years of her residency, Lee completed the Peter Jay Sharp Aesthetic and Reconstructive Breast Surgery Fellowship at Harvard Medical School, Beth Israel Deaconess Medical Center.
+After six years of her residency, Lee completed the Peter Jay Sharp Aesthetic Surgery Fellowship at Harvard Medical School, Beth Israel Deaconess Medical Center.

 In 2016, Lee joined the DuPage Medical Group, where she worked for over two years as a plastic surgeon.
-Lee has also done extensive research and written numerous publications about optimizing outcomes in rhinoplasty, facial rejuvenation as well as migraine surgery.
+Lee has also done extensive research and written over twenty peer-reviewed publications and book chapters about optimizing outcomes in rhinoplasty, facial rejuvenation as well as migraine surgery.

 She then founded PERK Plastic Surgery, a medical aesthetics practice based in Beverly Hills.
-She starred in a plastic surgery-themed show, Dr. 90210, a sitcom about Beverly Hills' best female plastic surgeons who succeed in a male-dominated field.
+She starred in a plastic surgery-themed show, Dr. 90210, a reality show about Beverly Hills' best female plastic surgeons who succeed in a male-dominated field.
 Lee performed a rhinoplasty on supermodel Arisce Wanzer.
 She also performed a live liquid rhinoplasty on the E!
 Daily Pop TV show.